LiteLDev/LegacyScriptEngine/docs/tutorials/create_your_first_plugin.md

-# LLSE - Using JavaScript to Create Your First Plugin
+# Create Your First Plugin

 > This guide serves to demonstrate the very simple and straight forward process to creating your first plugin - as well as some best practices when thinking about what to make and how to do it.
 Experience using JavaScript previously is recommended, but not required.
 JavaScript is a very beginner friendly language, so don't get overwhelmed!